 - When driving to The Contemporary Resort, you come to a toll booth (there is a fee to park at the Magic Kingdom and the resorts) but if you tell the guard you are going to a character meal, they do not make you pay to park.
 Same as you enter the Contemporary Resort self-park.

-What is your favorite Disney character meal?
-Any other pro-tips to share?
+Have you had breakfast with Mickey?
+What is your favorite Walt Disney World character meal?
+Any Disney dining tips to share?

 Looking to plan a Walt Disney World Trip?
 Let us help you navigate all things Disney and plan your most amazing (and stress-free) Disney Trip!
 Click here to learn more about the 5 Walt Disney World Planning Tips your travel advisor uses!
 And CLICK HERE to get started planning your magical adventure!

 Other Walt Disney World Character Meals You Might Like: